ipfs/ipfs-companion/DEVELOPER-NOTES.md

 - [Using localization in IPFS Companion](LOCALIZATION-NOTES.md) (running browsers with specific locale, etc)
 - [Testing persistent and restart features (Mozilla)](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Testing_persistent_and_restart_features)

+## Legacy Firefox (< 53) and XUL-compatible browsers

+Legacy versions `1.x.x` were based on currently deprecated Add-On SDK (Firefox-only).
+While it is not maintained any more, one can inspect, build, and install it using codebase from [legacy-sdk](https://github.com/ipfs/ipfs-companion/tree/legacy-sdk) branch.
+For historical background on the rewrite, see [Issue #20: Move to WebExtensions](https://github.com/ipfs/ipfs-companion/issues/20).

 ## Using IPFS Companion on Firefox for Android